 But back in 2017 the company had a change of heart and has revealed that it will start to sell a new display when it launches the new Mac Pro.

-As for when that new display might go on sale, that probably depends a lot on the development of the new Mac Pro, which Apple has confirmed won't go on sale until 2019.
+As for when that new display might go on sale, that probably depends a lot on the development of the new Mac Pro, but Apple has confirmed that will go on sale in 2019.

 The new display will be designed for Mac Pro users, but Apple may want to push its range of displays to the MacBook market as well, encouraging owners of the MacBook Air and MacBook Pro to purchase a second screen.

 What has Apple revealed about its new display?